escorciav/moments-retrieval/notebooks/README.md

-Welcome to @escorcia garage!!!
+Welcome to the garage!!!

-Research projects are highly non-linear, thus designing code in advance becomes too much overhead for a single person.
-Moreover, dealing with data just adds more fire to the non-trivial amount of under specification in research.
-Based on this, I ended up setting a middle point, the garage, where I just prototype, debug and play while it's less fuzzy how to solve the problem.
+Code here is mainly in Jupyter-notebooks and illustrative small steps or the roadmap of our journey.

+The code here:
+- needs refactoring hence not expect maintainance.
+Also ask before submitting a contribution.

+- was used once or few times only to dump referenced data snapshots.

+- The good news, you might find comments and figures to guide you through our journey 😅.

-Sometimes, cells takes a lot of time that I prefer to move them onto "/scripts" an let them running on clusters.
-In general, the code here requires refactoring, but at least you might find comments and figures to guide you 😅.
+If cells takes a lot of time, we move them onto "/scripts" an let them running on clusters.

 __Notes__:

+- Why notebooks?

+    Research projects are highly non-linear, thus designing good code is quite an overhead for a single person.
+Plus dealing with data just adds more fire to the non-trivial amount of under specification.
+Thus, @escorciav ended up setting a middle point, the garage.
+Here, we just prototype, debug and play while the path becomes clear.

 - Some notebooks may not run and that's fine, right?

-    If I take your notes I may have a hard time navigating through them 😁.
-Going back to the topic, as long as you have the correct development environment, errors are trivial to fix.
-At least those related to missing funtions or modules, just append the project folder into the PYTHONPATH.
+    As long as you have the correct development environment, errors are trivial to fix.
+Those related to missing funtions or modules, just need the project folder into the PYTHONPATH.

-    The trick is similar to the following lines:
+    How to do it?

     ```python
     import sys
     sys.path.append('..')
     ```

-    I trust that you want it so badly to find the relevant snippets to ease your work.
+    I trust that you want it so badly that you will make it work.
+Again, any pull request to files in this folders will be closed as there is no intention to maintain it.

+    _Why something that does not work is fine?_

+    If I take your notes I may have a hard time navigating through them 😁.
+We are just releasing them for transparency and opening the discussion if we should keep doing this.